 ---|---|---|

-While the value of your miles can vary throughout the year, airline miles are generally worth more during off-peak season than they are during busy season.
-For every airline we examined, off-peak miles were more valuable than peak miles.
-The most valuable off-peak and peak miles are American’s.
+While the value of your miles can vary throughout the year, airline miles are generally worth more during off-peak seasons than they are during busy seasons.
+However, in this year’s analysis, only American’s miles were more valuable during off-peak travel times, which is good news for those who can only travel during peak times.
+American also had the most valuable off-peak and peak miles.

 Note that the difference was small across all the airlines in our survey, so you’re likely to get a solid value for your miles regardless of whether you book an award flight during peak or off-peak season.